Fort Lauderdale Man Now Multimillionaire After Winning Top Prize In Florida Lottery Scratch Off Game

 Also, three women in Broward each won million-dollar prizes playing scratch-off games.

-Scratch-off games are an important part of the Lottery’s portfolio of games, comprising approximately 75 percent of ticket sales and generating more than $1.3 billion for the Educational Enhancement Trust Fund in the fiscal year 2020-2021.MORE NEWS: CDC Studies: COVID Booster Shots Give Best Protection Against Omicron Variant
+Scratch-off games are an important part of the Lottery’s portfolio of games, comprising approximately 75 percent of ticket sales and generating more than $1.3 billion for the Educational Enhancement Trust Fund in the fiscal year 2020-2021.MORE NEWS: COVID-19 Testing Site Finder

 CBS4 is your official Florida Lottery station.